aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

    :Default: 2
    :Examples: ``--sim-debug-prec 1``

-Activates the debug mode and sets the decimal precision (number of digits for decimal part) of real elements.
+Enable the debug mode and sets the decimal precision (number of digits for decimal part) of real elements.

 .. _sim-sim-no-colors: